peterhao89/A51Attacks/README.md

-These are the C++ codes corresponding to the Inscrypt 2021 paper ``Revisit Two Memoryless State-Recovery Cryptanalysis Methods on A5/1''.
+These are the C++ codes corresponds to the Inscrypt 2021 paper ``Revisit Two Memoryless State-Recovery Cryptanalysis Methods on A5/1''.
 To run the codes, [NTL](https://libntl.org/) should be installed in advance.

-The macro settings at line 5-9 in ``main.cpp'' file correspond to different experiments.
+The macro settings at line 5-9 in ``main.cpp'' file corresponds to different experiments.
 The default settings are as follows:
 ```cpp
 #define TEST 0